-Active Service – Members on Active Service are paid active duty rates and benefits and earn one Point for each calendar day they serve in one of these categories.
-Additional retirement Points cannot be awarded for other activities while in an active duty status.
+Members on Active Service are paid active duty rates and benefits and earn one Point for each calendar day they serve in one of these categories.
+Additional retirement Points cannot be awarded for other activities while in active duty status.

 Active Service includes Active Duty (AD), Active Duty for Training (ADT), and Annual Training (AT).
 AD and ADT days are self-explanatory.
-This is when the Reserve member is called to active duty, including being mobilized, deploying, training, etc. AT days are the annual two-week training requirement, or the “two weeks a year.”
-Servicemembers earn 1 Retirement Point per day while in these statuses.
+This is when the Reserve member is called to active duty, including mobilizing, deploying, training, etc. AT days are the annual two-week training requirement, or the “two weeks a year.”
+Servicemembers earn one Retirement Point per day while in these statuses.

 Common Inactive Service Duty includes the weekend Drills, performing in the Honor Guard for Funeral Honors Duty, completing correspondence courses, and other statuses.
 Drills are a paid status.
 Serving in the Honor Guard is often an unpaid duty.

 Correspondence courses may be paid or unpaid, depending on the course and the availability of unit funds.
-Correspondence courses also earn the member varying amounts of Points, depending on the completed course.
-Military correspondence courses are normally worth 1 Point for every three hours of course credit.
+Correspondence courses also earn the member varying Points, depending on the completed course.
+Military correspondence courses are normally worth one Point for every three hours of course credit.

-Drill Periods – Each Drill Weekend consists of 4 Drill Periods.
-There is a morning Drill and an afternoon Drill for each day on the weekend, each of which is 4 hours long.
-Members receive an equivalent of 1 day’s pay for each Drill (Based on 1/30th of the base pay for their pay grade and time in service).
+Each Drill Weekend consists of 4 Drill Periods.
+There is a morning Drill and an afternoon Drill for each day on the weekend, each 4 hours long.
+Members receive an equivalent of 1 day’s pay for each Drill (Based on 1/30th of the monthly base pay for their pay grade and time in service).
 They also earn 1 Point per Drill (not to exceed 2 Points per calendar day).
-So a typical Drill weekend is worth 4 days pay and 4 Retirement Points.
+So a typical Drill weekend is worth four days of pay and 4 Retirement Points.